Supplies

 -Escoda Reserva Travel Brushes size 4 & 6

--Small Glass Bottle with screw top lid (for water)
+-Small Bottle with screw top lid (for water)

 PAINT

 -Small Metal Foldable Travel Palette filled with 1/2 pans of your own preferences of Daniel Smith Watercolors squeezed from the tubes.
 Dont carry tubes overseas.
-Fill 1/2 pans, let them dry and blu tack them securely into the palette)
+Fill 1/2 pans 1/3 at a time, let them dry and blu tack them securely into the palette)

 OR